SocketDev/socket-registry-js/README.md

 ## Contribute

-Adding a new override is simple.
+Making a new override is simple.

 - Initialize the repository with your favorite package manager.